IepIweidieng/TJAPlayer3/tja.md

 For chart creators: If compatibility is concerned, the chart ***SHOULD NOT*** relies on a finer scope fineness than the scope fineness listed in this article.

-### Level of Impact of Headers and Commands
+### Level of Impact

+> note ★★★★★
+> timing ★★★★・
+> scoring ★★★・・
+> gimmicky ★★・・・
+> metadata ★・・・・
-> (normal) > timing > scoring > gimmicky > decorative
+> decorative ・・・・・

 The maximum level of impact of the headers and commands are listed in the description of their scope.

+The use of [notechart symbols](#notechart-symbols) has the impact level of "note".

-Changing the value of a header or command whose impact level ≤ scoring never affects the required timing and types of the gameplay input.
+Only those whose impact level ≥ note may affect the required types of the gameplay input.

-Changing the value of a header or command whose impact level ≤ gimmicky also never affects the sorting order of the song or the gameplay and scoring rules.
+Only those whose impact level ≥ timing may affect the required timing of the gameplay input.

+Only those whose impact level ≥ scoring may affect the clear or fail conditions and scoring.

-A gimmicky header or command may affect the difficulty for reading the notechart during gameplay, while a decorative header or command usually does not.
+A gimmicky header or command may affect the difficulty for reading the notechart during gameplay, while a metadata or decorative header or command usually does not.

+A metadata header or command may affect the sorting order and searching results of songs, while a decorative header or command usually does not.

 ### Whitespace character